ayushoriginal/Multi-Document-Summarization/README.md

 The Arabic documents came from the Agence France Press (AFP) Arabic Newswire (1998, 2000-2001).
 They were translated to English by two fully automatic machine translation (MT) systems.

-=> IBM and ISI provided five example translations from two such MT systems to give an idea of the quality of the English output.
+* Bullet 1 IBM and ISI provided five example translations from two such MT systems to give an idea of the quality of the English output.

 Summarizers created a very short summary (~10 words, no specific format other than linear) of each document and a short summary (~ 100 words) of each cluster in English.
 In both cases the summarizer worked from professional translations to English of the original Arabic document(s).
 Here are the [summarization instructions](http://duc.nist.gov/duc2004/t3.4.summarization.instructions) the LDC summarizers were given.
 (The instructions pre-date the determination of the size limits in bytes, that's why the limits are in terms of words.)
 These summaries were not focused in any particular way beyond by the documents.
 For one of the test docsets (30047) we did not use for testing, we provided sample test data files: the output of two machine translation systems, the manual translations for the document set and for each document, additional English documents relevant to the topic of the docset, and the manual summaries (4 humans' versions) of the manually translated documents.
 The MT output contains mutiple variants for each sentence, ranked by descending quality.
 In the actual test data NIST will provide a version containing only the best translation for each sentence.
 Note that ISI and IBM used independent sentence separation.